nb-systems/Cordova-Framework/README.md

 # Cordova-Framework
 Cordova Framework for iOS and macOS

-Written in Objective-C but useable also in Swift :-;
+Written in Objective-C, but also useable in Swift :-;

 Based on the original CordovaLib 5.x.x-dev (<a href="https://github.com/apache/cordova-ios" target="_blank">GitHub Cordova iOS</a>).
 Cordova based applications are, at the core, applications written with web technology: HTML, CSS and JavaScript.